procf/procf.github.io/content/authors/Josh/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false

-# Organizational groups that you belong to (for People widget)
+# Organizational groups that you belong to (for the People widget)
-#   Set this to `[]` or comment out if you are not using People widget.
+# Set this to `[]` or comment out if you are not using the People widget.
 user_groups:
   - Ph.D.
 Students
 ---

-Joshua DaRosa is a PhD student who's research involves both computational rheology and machine learning.
+Joshua DaRosa is a PhD student whose research involves both computational rheology and machine learning.

 Josh is currently working on:
-* Studying the development of computational methods to create colloidal crystals through pressure driven flow within converging - diverging nozzle geometry.
+* Studying the development of computational methods to create colloidal crystals through pressure-driven flow within converging-diverging nozzle geometry.
 * Solving Fractional PDE's using Physics Informed Neural Networks
 * Modelling 3-D printing of ceramic hexagonal particles using HOOMD-Blue